-- An Asset Control Sheet will be completed by the Property Manager and carried to the acquiring department.
+- An Asset Control Sheet will be completed by Property Management and carried to the acquiring department.

-- The Property Manager should enter the building and room number where the item is located, and affix decals to those items.
+- Property Management should enter the building and room number where the item is located, and affix decals to those items.

 - The Department will sign and date the sheet after the metal tag has been affixed to the property.

 Property Records - After the items have metal tags affixed, the property records will be updated in the Fixed Asset System.

 - Changes to property records will be accomplished only by the Property Manager.